How to Wean Night Feedings and Boost Sleep

 For the first month: If your baby sleeps 4 to 5 hours at night, wake him and feed him to make sure he gets enough milk.
 I also suggest you use the wake and sleep technique for all naps/nights.
 It's a gentle and gradual way that teaches your baby to self-soothe and builds her confidence over time that she can put herself back to sleep when she wakes.
 This is essential as you begin to drop night feeds.

 I highly recommend you use swaddling and strong rumbly white noise—or SNOO—to improve sleep.
-With each of these, you'll reduce night waking and help your baby tune out disruptions, both external and internal, that might agitate your baby at night.
+With each of these, you'll reduce night waking and help your baby tune out disruptions, both external and internal, that might irritate your baby at night.
 Some parents worry that their baby will sleep too deeply and go hungry, but those concerns are unfounded.
 Rest assured, if your baby needs to eat, she will definitely wake!

 After 4 months: You can boost daytime calories by offering extra feedings and reducing mealtime distractions.
 And, continue to wake your baby up for a midnight dream feed.